cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ## Histograms

-Let's create some histograms.
-The next addition will be made to [histograms.py](https://github.com/cms-opendata-analyses/HiggsTauTauNanoAODOutreachAnalysis/blob/master/histograms.py).
-First, add the pileup variables to the list of ranges (to lines 54 and 55).
+Next, we are going to create some histograms with [histograms.py](https://github.com/cms-opendata-analyses/HiggsTauTauNanoAODOutreachAnalysis/blob/master/histograms.py).
+First, add the pileup variables to the end of the list of ranges (to lines 54 and 55).

 ```py
 "pileup_tot":(50, 0, 50),